gtuck/web1430-Course-Docs/assignments/ch13-14/index.md

 ## Description

 Combine Chapters 13 and 14 to practice core DOM skills: understand the DOM tree (element vs text nodes), navigate with `childNodes`/`parentNode`, select elements by tag/class/ID and with CSS selectors, read content and attributes, and work with classes.
-You’ll complete several small tasks using provided HTML snippets.
+You’ll complete several small tasks by extending the Ch.
+12 Personal Portfolio page with the additional HTML structures listed below.

 ## Learning Objectives